azkaban/azkaban/docs/ajaxApi.rst

 --------------------

 | The ajax call to upload a project zip file.
 The zip file structure
-  should follows the requirements described in `Upload Projects </docs/2.5/#upload-projects>`__.
+  should follow the requirements described in `Upload Projects </docs/2.5/#upload-projects>`__.
 | **Notice:** This API should be called after a project is successfully
   created.